• Skip to primary navigation

 Baking areas where I store spices for baking only.

-Then I talked about an area in my baking cabinet that houses the spices and other things to use for baking.
+Then I talked about an area in my baking cabinet that houses the spices (Affiliate Link) and other things to use for baking.
 These items are most infrequently used since I am not a baker.
 I make too much of a mess, my husband says.
 LOL

 Two Types of Herbs and Spices Checklists